xuesixi/cclox/readme.md

 ### method

-Inside a function, you can define methods (you don't need `fun` here). `this` is supported and bounded to an object.
+Inside a class, you can define methods (you don't need `fun` here). `this` is supported and bounded to an object.
 It should work as you may expect.

 ### init

-Like python, lox does not use the `new` keyword to create an instance. `init` is a special method that is called on the new created instance if defined. .
+Like python, lox does not use the `new` keyword to create an instance. `init` is a special method that is called on the new created instance if defined.

 ### static